 What is Disability Living Allowance (DLA)?
 2

 Who can claim DLA?
+2

 How much is DLA worth?
 3

 The care component 3

 The mobility component 5

 How to claim DLA 6

 If your child has a terminal illness 8

 The decision 9

 Challenging the decision 9

-What to do if your circumstances change 9
+What to do if your circumstances change 10

 Other help you may qualify for 11

 What happens when your child turns 16?
-14
+13

+Residence and presence 15

 Further help 16